Timonwa/animate-css-grid/readme.md

 This is the code example for my article on [Creating smoother CSS transitions with Animate CSS Grid](https://blog.logrocket.com/creating-smoother-css-transitions-animate-css-grid/) for [LogRocket](https://logrocket.com).
 Here is the [live demo](https://animate-css-grid-timonwa.vercel.app/).

+Visit my blog, [Timonwa's Notes](https://blog.timonwa.com), for awesome technical content like articles, code snippets, tech goodies, community projects, and more.

 ## Summary
-[Animate CSS Grid](https://github.com/aholachek/animate-css-grid) allows you to conveniently transition your CSS Grid from one state to another.
+[Animate CSS Grid](https://github.com/aholachek/animate-css-grid) allows you to transition your CSS Grid from one state to another conveniently.
 If your grid's content changes or one of its children is updated with adding or removing a class, the grid will automatically transition to its new configuration.

 ### Breakdown:
 - What is CSS Grid?